AngleProtocol/merkl-docs/distribute-with-merkl/create-your-campaign-from-dao.md

 ---
-description: Guide to deploy a Merkl Campaign from a DAO
+description: Guide to create a Merkl Campaign from a DAO
 ---

-# Deploy your campaign from a DAO
+# Create your campaign from a DAO

 ## From an Onchain Gauge System